wcsanders1/DesignPatterns/README.md

 ### Singleton

-(This example is not finished yet.)
 Did you come here for an argument?
-Good, because that's something you can do here.
+Good, because you'll get one.
 Choose from a variety of topics on which to argue.
 If you get tired of arguing a certain topic, you can switch to a different topic.
-The arguer is talented--although there is only one, it is able to argue any of the available topics.
-In addition, the arguer will record the state of your arguments, and provide you with a rating of your persuasiveness.
+Every topic is a class registered with an IoC container which provides a only a single instance of each.

+## Structural Patterns

+### Adapter